ErpNetDocs/tech/modules/logistics/wms/how-to/other-settings/change-order-display-format.md

-# Change order display format
+# Change the diplayed information inside a warehouse order

 You have the ability to specify exactly what kind of information is displayed on the first line of each of your **orders** in the WMS Worker.
+Additionally, you can modify the information for fields Product and Location inside the order.

 This can be achieved using a **configuration key** specified in an appropriate **[string interpolation](https://docs.erp.net/tech/advanced/string-interpolation/index.html?q=string)** format.